 The Organization reports unconditional gifts of cash and other financial assets as revenue with donor restrictions if they are received with donor stipulations that limit the use of the donated assets for purpose or time.
-When a donor restriction expires, that is, when a stipulated time restriction ends or a purpose restriction is accomplished, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the accompanying statement of activities as net assets released from restrictions.
-Workplace campaign contributions with payments due in future years are reported as revenue with donor restrictions in the accompanying statement of activities.
+When a donor restriction expires, that is, when a stipulated time restriction ends or a purpose restriction is accomplished, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the accompanying consolidated statement of activities as net assets released from restrictions.
+Workplace campaign contributions with payments due in future years are reported as revenue with donor

+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS For the Year Ended June 30, 2023 restrictions in the accompanying consolidated statement of activities.
 Conditional promises to give, that is, those with a measurable performance or other barrier, and a right of return, are not recognized until the conditions on which they depend have been substantially met.
-The Organization had no conditional grants as of June 30, 2022.

-Revenue and support recognized on contributions that have been committed to the Organization, but have not been received, is reflected as contributions receivable in the accompanying statement of financial position.
+The Organization had no conditional grants as of June 30, 2023.
+Revenue and support recognized on contributions that have been committed to the Organization, but have not been received, is reflected as contributions receivable in the accompanying consolidated statement of financial position.
 Contributions receivable are reported net of an allowance for doubtful accounts.
 The allowance is based on historical collection experience and a review of the current status of contributions receivable.
 A provision for doubtful accounts is made when collection of the full amount is no longer probable.